1007904a/hadamarddf/README.md

 torchtriton==2.0.0
 torchvision==0.15.2

-## Description
+## Description files

-(1) train_dhf_ver01.py and train_dhf_ver02.py
+(1) train_dhf_ver01.py and train_dhf_ver02.py.
 These files re-train a CNN model with Hadamard Codes, by default we left resnet101 model configuration ready to be re-trained.

 The cnn model re-trained it's saved in 'checkpoint/{name_file}'.

 (2) extract_df.py, extract_dhf.py, extract_df_quantized.py and extract_df_w_matrix.py.
 These files extract Deep Features (df) or Deep Hadamard Features (df) from the last layer before output's model.
 The models used in these files are:

 | Index | Model Name      | Code           |